|

 Engineering researchers have demonstrated that in US very few buildings collapse or Pancake* as they might do in other countries.
 In such, most of the danger to human lives is not due to structural collapse but is due to falling objects and out of falling as mentioned above in stampede while escaping.
 In this context, DCH approach is the best one if buidling and its structural components are not going to fall or collapse.
 This is the case with the buildings in most of the developed countries; including USA.
 Technological advancements have made events of building collpase quite rare even in worst quakes!
 With a greater understanding of Structural Engineering, thereby with the help of advanced analytical and design methodology along with the use of modern seismic control devices as Seismic Dampers, Base Isolators, Tuned Mass Dampers made this "safety level" possible.

-Obviously, this is not a case in developing and underdeveloped countries; inluding ours.
-We are surrounded almost everywhere by non-engineered structures; where most of the structures are built without earthquake safety designs/measures.
-In such, most of the structures are prone to collapse in major quakes as seen in past earthquakes in Turkey, Iran, India, Haiti and others.
-It is estimated that in our context, only 5% of the total structures built have had earthquake safety designs.
+It is estimated that in our context, only 5% of the total structures built have had proper earthquake safety designs.
 Occurence of powerful earthquake is expected to cause complete collapse of at least 30% of the total building structures.
 40% of them are likely to suffer extensive damage or partial collapse.
-Only around 30 % are expected to remain intact.
+Only around 30% are expected to remain intact.

 (*Pancake : A progressive type of collapse initiated by the failure of a vertical element(s) at the upper floors thereby gradually collapsing the storeys below due to dynamic impact from the upper floors falling down.
 For instance, failure of WTC)

 Concept of Triangle of Life (TOL) is entirely different from the DCH approach.
 DCH presumes that buidling is not going to fall; whereas, TOL presumes failure.
 DCH urges to hide under the sturdy furnitures/objects, whereas, TOL recommends to stay "beside" such studry objects (refer Figs-2 below).
-DCH intends to protect from falling of non structural objects as false ceiling, ceiling fan, partion walls, cupboard, broken glass panes and other utilities inside the building.
-TOL supposes to protect from the falling building itself !

 Triangle of Life (TOL) is basically a void identification method that is likely to be formed inside a collapsed building.
 TOL is based on the assumption that when buildings collapse, the weight of the ceilings falling upon the objects or furniture tends to crush them, however, the height of the object that "remains" acts as a kind of sloping roof beam over the space; thereby forming a void.
 This space or void is referred as “Triangle of Life” that could be used for survival.
 Please refer Figs-2 below.
 The larger and stronger the object, lesser it compacts and less it compacts larger the size of such voids.
 Such triangles are the most common shape to be found in a collapsed building as per the proponent of this safety approach.